damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 1. What did you like least about your recent/current position?
 1. Take each skill required for the job and do a [STAR](https://en.wikipedia.org/wiki/Situation,_Task,_Action,_Result) for a couple of situations.
 1. What professional achievements are you most proud of?
-1. Who's careers have you made better?
+1. Whose careers have you made better?
-1. How do you keep up to date with developments in your profession?
+1. How do you keep up-to-date with developments in your profession?
 1. If you don't get this job what will you do?
 1. Are you interviewing anywhere else?
 1. How can we change GitLab the software product to make it better?
 1. What can we change in GitLab the organization to make it better, for example the hiring process or the handbook?
 1. What do you expect to achieve in your first month at GitLab?
 1. Where do you want to be in three years from now?
-1. How do you feel about working remote?
+1. How do you feel about working remotely?
-1. If you get hired when can you start?
+1. If you get hired, when can you start?
 1. What compensation would you feel comfortable with?
 1. Do you have any questions for me?